treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Turn on Tor

-To activate Tor, ssh into your Raspberry Pi with `root`, and run `treehouses tor start` and `treehouses tor notice on`.
+To activate Tor, SSH into your Raspberry Pi with `root`, and run `treehouses tor start` and `treehouses tor notice on`.